Chalarangelo/30-seconds-of-code/snippets/hexadecimalToDecimalNumber.md

 Converts hexadecimal numbers to decimal numbers

 - Creates an object that serves as a dictionary to the numbers in the hexadecimal number.
-- Uses `split` to transform the string in an array and then uses `shift`, `reverse` to treat the array.
+- Uses `String.prototype.split` to transform the string in an array and then uses `Array.prototype.shift`, `Array.prototype.reverse` to treat the array.
 - Use `for` to loop over the array and add the correct value to decNumber.

 ```js